Cale-Torino/EEPROM/README.md

 - [Next Dimension Electronics](https://nde3d.co.za)
 - [Prototype DIY](https://www.prototypediy.co.za)

+Two series of EEPROM seem to be quite common the *24L I2C* chips from Microchip and the *AT24 I2C* chips originally from Atmel now also from Microchip, with the former being much more available I decided to use that series.

 *IMPORTANT never ever by electronic IC components from takealot the prices are extremely inflated and the price to value ratio is terrible!

 I managed to find a suitable line of EEPROM ICs the *Microchip Technology 24L I2C Serial EEPROM* series.